-WDFW manages over 800,000 acres of prime wildlife habitat and 600+ lake and river access sites across the state for your use and enjoyment.
-A Vehicle Use Permit from WDFW is required.
+WDFW manages nearly one million acres of prime wildlife habitat and nearly 700 lake, river and salt water access sites across the state for your use and enjoyment.
+A Vehicle Use Permit from WDFW is required to park vehicles at all posted WDFW wildlife areas and water access sites.
 Find more information online at wdfw.wa.gov or call a Fish and Wildlife office.